Kendall Jenner & Bella Hadid Share The Love In Candid Snap

 Jenner’s sweet post comes just days after she became embroiled in controversy following an interview she gave Love magazine explaining why she is a successful model.
 A few of her comments didn’t go over very well, to say the least.

-“I was never one of those girls who would do, like, 30 shows a season or whatever the fuck those girls do,” she said.
+“I was never one of those girls who would do, like, 30 shows a season or whatever the f**k those girls do,” she said.
 “More power to ’em.”

 Other models were quick to respond, reminding her to check her privilege as not every model in the industry was born a millionaire who can pick and choose what jobs to accept and reject, The Cut reported.